Andromeda and Milky Way galaxies are merging

 In other words, it’s the faint halos of the galaxies that indeed appear to have started to touch one another.
 Thus, in a manner of speaking, the collision between our two galaxies has already started.

 In the video below, you’ll recognize the Triangulum galaxy as the smaller object near the Andromeda and Milky Way galaxies.
-Although the Triangulum galaxy likely won’t join the merger, it may at some point strike our Milky Way while engaged in a great cosmic dance with the two larger galaxies.
+Although the Triangulum galaxy likely won’t join the merger, it may, nevertheless, at some point strike our Milky Way while engaged in a great cosmic dance with the two larger galaxies.

 Across the universe, galaxies are colliding with each other.
 Astronomers observe galactic collisions – or their aftermaths – with the aid of powerful telescopes.
 In some ways, when a galactic merger takes place, the two galaxies are like ghosts; they simply pass through each other.
 That’s because stars inside galaxies are separated by such great distances.
 Thus the stars themselves typically don’t collide when galaxies merge.

 That said, the stars in both the Andromeda galaxy and our Milky Way will be affected by the merger.
 The Andromeda galaxy contains about a trillion stars.
-The Milky Way has about 300 billion stars.
+Meanwhile, the Milky Way has about 300 billion stars.
 Stars from both galaxies will be thrown into new orbits around the newly merged galactic center.
 For example, according to scientists involved in the 2012 studies:

 It is likely the sun will be flung into a new region of our galaxy …